Siddhant025/Covid-Buster/README.md

 ## Smart Way to Travel Post Covid-19

-### Intelligent Post Lockdown Management System For Public Transportation
+### Post Lockdown Public Transportation Management System

 Our project is focusing on the current situation of covid 19.
 A Project solely for ensuring Peoples Saftey Post Covid-19 and to maintain social Distancing in more organized way.We Designed 2 Cross-Platform Application.